Scripture Reference:![]()

-Suggested Emphasis: The Lord took care of His people in the wilderness and he will take care of us today.
+God took care of His people in the wilderness, and He will take care of us today.

 Story Overview: